Wayvo/otigons-animation-macros/README.md

 3. Import whichever macro you would like to use into your world.

-4. Add the name of the macro you would like to use into the "On Use Macro" field.
-This MUST match exactly the name of the macro.
+4. Add the name of the macro you would like to use in the "On Use Macro" field.
+This MUST match exactly the name of the macro (case sensitive).
 I suggest copy/pasting from the macro to ensure no errors are made.

 Now you're ready to go!

 Whenver you use the item/spell, it will call the macro once the damage is rolled.
 For 99% of these, you will need to have a target(s) Targeted, and the casting/hitting token Selected.
+Some have options to play the animation on the "selected" token instead of the targeted token, such as the Explosions in the Misc Compendium.